eastgenomics/eggd_MetricsOutput_edit/Readme.md

 - `output_filename` (`str`) - a string to specify the filename for the .xlsx output.
 When not specified, filename 'MetricsOutput.xlsx' is used.

 ## How does this app work?
-The app runs a python script to create an .xlsx file from the provided .tsv file and modifies the .xlsx file in accordance to the [Helios Manual v10][helios-manual].
+The app runs a python script to create an .xlsx file from the provided .tsv file and modifies the .xlsx file in accordance to the [Helios Manual][helios-manual].
 The general outline is as follows:

 - download the provided MetricsOutput.tsv file
 - create an .xlsx file from the .tsv file